katarzynapi/autonomous-intersection/README.md

 ### Updating model

-Simulation is performed by calling model’s method step() in the loop.
-This method consists of three parts.
-First, traffic lights are updated according to defined rules.
-Next, for all agents their _step()_ method is called (see the previous section **Car movement**).
-Finally for all agents method _advance()_ is called.
-It ascribes values computed in method _step()_ to the appropriate variables.
+Simulation is performed by calling model’s method step() in a loop.
+This method consists of updating lights and  calling_step()_ (see [Cars movement](https://github.com/katarzynapi/autonomous-intersection/blob/master/README.md#cars-movement))and _advance()_ methods for all agents.
+More details are described [here](https://github.com/katarzynapi/autonomous-intersection/blob/master/README.md#simulation-steps).
 This way of updating the model is based on the idea used in [SimultanousActivation](https://mesa.readthedocs.io/en/master/apis/time.html#mesa.time.SimultaneousActivation) scheduler from Mesa library (however, we don’t use Mesa).
 It requires that each agent has two methods: step and advance. step() activates the agent and stages any necessary changes, but does not apply them yet. advance() then applies the changes.

 ### Randomness in the model